401 Shreve Street

 Bob & Penny Stiffler

 About the mural

 By 1908 the little town of Punta Gorda had grown large enough to establish a free public library for its citizens.
 With donations from the Periodical Club in New York as well as prominent local families, the Punta Gorda Library’s first location was the Guild room of the Episcopal Church’s Rectory on Cross Street (now Rt 41 South).
-Though announced as April 1st, the opening occurred on May 6th after the books arrived from New York.

 The library became so popular that it interfered with Church activities and was moved to the Masonic Lodge on Sullivan Street in 1914.
 There it remained until the building was heavily damaged by the Hurricane of 1926.
 The Punta Gorda Woman’s Club came to the rescue, salvaging the undamaged books and moving the library to a small front room in their new building just a few blocks north on Sullivan Street.
 They adopted the library as one of their main projects.